sundial-protocol/docs/technical-spec/3-consensus-protocol/6-settlement-queue.rst

    #.
 The transaction must be signed by the resolution claim’s operator.

    #.
-The transaction must include the Midgard hub oracle NFT in a
+The transaction must include the Sundial hub oracle NFT in a
       reference input.

    #.
-Let and be the corresponding policy IDs in the Midgard hub oracle.
+Let and be the corresponding policy IDs in the Sundial hub oracle.

    #.
 The transaction must include an input (), spent via the Update
       Bond Hold New Settlement redeemer, of an node with a key matching